5 Best Toilets Under $150 in 2023 — Reviews & Top Picks

 What we liked most about this toilet was how comfortable it was to sit on.
 It felt very similar to a regular toilet, except for the shallow bowl.
 It does take some getting used to since it offers very little space.

 If you’re concerned about longevity, this Thetford toilet is protected by a three-year warranty that guarantees it’ll be around for many morning reading sessions.
+Overall, we think this is the best budget toilet available this year.

 2. American Standard 288DA114.020 Toilet– Best Value